BOARD CERTIFIEDAmerican Board of Pediatric Dentistry

 Dr. Paula C. Cerqueira, or Dr. C., has lived and worked in Connecticut for more than 10 years.
-She earned her Doctor of Dental Medicine at Tufts University, and her bachelor’s degree in anthropology from New York University.
-Her attention to individual care and ability to make personal connections with children landed her a place in the “Top Dentists” ranking by Westport Magazine in 2018 and 2017.
+She earned her Doctor of Dental Medicine at Tufts University, and her bachelor’s degree in Anthropology from New York University.
+Her attention to individual care and ability to make personal connections with children landed her a place in the “Top Dentists” ranking by Westport Magazine

 Dr. C. can perform a variety of oral procedures for pediatric patients and kids with special needs.
 She expanded her dental knowledge by completing an Advanced Education in General Dentistry and a Pediatric Dentistry graduate-level certificate program, which prepared Dr. C. for diagnosing and treating patients with complex dental histories.